elastic/examples/Machine Learning/ProblemChild/problemchild-training-to-inference.md

 }
 ```

-* Lowercase processors to convert certain fields like paths and commandline arguments to lowercase
+* Lowercase processors to convert certain fields like paths and commandline arguments to lowercase.

 Eg: The following processor converts the field `feature_command_line` to lowercase.